DOUBLE CHOCOLATE BROWNIE CAKE

 w/ Sweet Potato

-Fall in love with this recipe creation and the fudgy, dense texture, studded with toasted walnuts and little bites of quality dark chocolate chips/chunks.
-Using premium chocolate makes these brownies a wow for those who love rich chocolate density.
+Fall in love with this recipe creation and the fudgy, dense texture, studded with toasted walnuts and little bites of high quality dark chocolate chunks.
+Using premium chocolate makes these brownies a 'wow' for those who love rich chocolate density.
 Using sweet potato keeps these brownies moist without compromising on the richness.
-Making the brownies in a 10in springform pan makes for lovely for presentation of thick cake-like slices.
+Double the recipe and bake the brownies in a 10in springform pan.
+This makes for lovely for presentation of thick cake-like slices and you can freeze any extras if you have them.

 INGREDIENTS: